Fendrel-/Freight-Class-Calculator/README.md

 # Freight-Class-Calculator
-Takes dimensions of multiple pieces of freight and calculates Freight Class based on total density.
+Simple command-line script that takes the dimensions of multiple pieces of freight and calculates Freight Class based on total density.